The Ultimate Guide to Orcas Island, Washington: The Best Hotels, Restaurants, Hikes, and More!

 Now’s also the perfect time to add a Lopez Island adventure to your San Juan Islands itinerary!
 Here’s what I’d recommend doing while you’re there.

 Welcome to Orcas Island!!
 Break out the hiking boots, flannel shirts, and ditch the makeup, you've arrived at your final destination.
-Disembark the Orcas Island ferry and drive past a few buildings, down Orcas Rd. along pastures, in and out of forest, by the one and only "flamingo house" (you can see those plastic yard flamingos year-round - Orcas wouldn't be the same without them), and past a massive lavender field to Eastsound: the quaint and quintessential downtown area.
+Disembark the Orcas Island ferry and drive past a few buildings, down Orcas Rd. along pastures, in and out of forest, by the one and only "flamingo house" (you can see those plastic yard flamingos year-round - Orcas wouldn't be the same without them), and past the beautiful Orcas Song lavender farm to Eastsound: the quaint and quintessential downtown area.
 Explore its boutiques, cafes, restaurants, and local shops for goods you're likely to find nowhere else.
 But, let's not get ahead of ourselves.
 Before I provide some of my favorite Eastsound highlights, peruse my favorite Orcas Island lodging recommendations for a well-rounded, Orcas-esque stay.

 Orcas Island Lodging